The Compliance Audit Program

 Certification Review and Examination Schedule

-The next CHCA exam review and session will be held in the Fall/Winter of 2018.
+The next CHCA exam review and session will be held on December 10 and 11, 2018 at the NCQA Washington, DC office.

 Overview of Certification Review and Examination: On day one, NCQA conducts a review of the HEDIS Compliance Audit program and methodologies.
 The agenda of the review includes: program overview, examination structure and strategies, audit preparation, audit methodologies for information systems and HEDIS determination, audit reporting, and ethical standards.
 On the morning of the second day, the Certification Examination is administered.
 The exam consists of both conceptual and applied questions on HEDIS compliance audits.
 The total time of the examination is four hours.